Bone China Manufacturers -

 That said I like the energy and philosophy of this company.
 A division of US wholesalers and importers Herman Dodge Inc, Royal Patrician has cleverly positioned itself in the same anglophile niche as prestige British icons like Rolls Royce, bench-made English period furniture and afternoon tea at the Ritz.

-A genuine English fine bone china collection, made in Stoke-on Trent, Staffordshire at the heart of the English Potteries with values that take you back to a bygone era, Royal Patrician is to be congratulated - a genuine bone china manufacturer with an excellent brand.
+One of the genuine English fine bone china manufacturers, made in Stoke-on Trent, Staffordshire at the heart of the English Potteries with values that take you back to a bygone era, Royal Patrician is to be congratulated - a genuine bone china manufacturer with an excellent brand.

 Founded around 1975 in Staffordshire, England by Roy Kirkham, the company is still a family owned and run business.
 Kirkham only has eyes for the finest English bone china.